-On February 26, 2020, join leaders from science, government, academia, business and philanthropy at a one day symposium in Washington, DC as they reflect on Bush’s legacy and explore new approaches for addressing the challenges and opportunities of the next 75 years.
+On February 26, 2020, leaders from science, government, academia, business and philanthropy met at a one day symposium in Washington, DC to reflect on Bush’s legacy and explore new approaches for addressing the challenges and opportunities of the next 75 years.

-This event is sponsored by The Kavli Foundation, Alfred P. Sloan Foundation, and the National Academy of Sciences.
+This event was sponsored by The Kavli Foundation, Alfred P. Sloan Foundation, and the National Academy of Sciences.